dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-History.md

 "Pascaline," as it came to be known, was inspired by his father's work as a tax collector.

 Gottfreid Liebniz, one of the inventors of Calculus, created a four-function mechanical calculator called the "Stepped Reckoner" in the 1690's.
-Conincidentally, Stepped Reckoner was the L.A. hair metal band I played lead guitar for in 1987.
+Coincidentally, Stepped Reckoner was the L.A. hair metal band I played lead guitar for in 1987.
 I was five.

 Neither Pascal's nor Leibniz's machines were programmable.
 A breakthrough in programmability came in 1801 when the Frenchman Joseph
 Marie Jacquard designed a programmable loom that used punched cards to encode weaving patterns.